-During FY16, the City of Salem spent \$41,809 in HOME funds.
-Funds were used to fund Rental Downpayment Assistance Programs.
+During FY17, the City of Salem spent \$66,633.16 in HOME funds. \$44,646.16 was spent toward the Congress & Ward Street portion of North Shore CDC's Congress Street Residences project, (with properties at Congress and Dow) which will result in 63 units of affordable housing; 600 applicants applied for the affordable housing lottery for the project in 2016. \$18,948 in HOME funds were used to fund Rental Downpayment Assistance Programs.
 A Rental Downpayment Assistance Program assists low- and extremely low-income Salem households to help pay first and last month's rents and security deposits to enable them to secure decent, affordable housing.
 The program is an important tool for helping families with the costs of moving into a decent apartment.
-The FY16 Action Plan projected that up to 33 households would be assisted; 35 families were assisted through contracts with North Shore Community Action Program, Inc., Salvation Army, HAWC and Citizens for Adequate Housing, exceeding this year's goal.
+The FY17 Action Plan projected that up to 41 households would be assisted; 18 families were assisted through contracts with North Shore Community Action Program, Inc., which was below the expected goal.
+NSCAP reports that it has had difficulty in getting applicants that meet one of the three federal preferences and has decided to increase the maximum it will provide to eligible applicants going forward.
+Citizens for Adequate Housing was also under contract, but did not expend any funds during this year.